-The baptized believers being assembled, it is well to present a brief review of the leading principles of our faith, such as the personality of God, the deity and priesthood of Christ, the Holy Spirit, the Sabbath, conversion, the new birth, the nature of man, the state of the dead, punishment of the wicked, the Second Advent, tithing, the communion service, baptism, spiritual gifts, proper dress, and health and temperance, and to give two or three texts in support of each point.
+The baptized believers being assembled, it is well to present a brief review of the leading principles of our faith, such as belief in the Godhead with the person-hood of God the Father, God the Son, and God the Holy Spirit, salvation by grace through faith, the new birth, the priesthood of Christ, the Second Advent, the law of God, the Sabbath, the nature of man, the state of the dead, the judgment, the church, baptism, the communion service, spiritual gifts, Christian stewardship, health and temperance, the oneness of the human family in Christ Jesus, and Christian social standards.
+Two or three representative texts should be cited in support of each teaching.

-When this has been done a call should be made, 256

-asking all who are in agreement with these principles and who desire to unite in church fellowship to come forward.
+When this has been done a call should be made, asking all who are in agreement with these principles and who desire to unite in church fellowship to come forward.
 The name of each person should be recorded.
 If one or more are already members of the conference church or any other church, the one officiating will already have ascertained this and will have had letters granted to them to join this new church.
 These will thus form a nucleus.

-If, however, there are none present who have such membership elsewhere, then three persons (preferably experienced Sabbathkeepers among those present) should be selected as a nucleus.
+If, however, there are none present who have such membership elsewhere, then three members (preferably established Sabbathkeepers among those present) should be selected as a nucleus.
 The following questions might then be asked: Do you accept Christ as your personal Saviour?
 Are you in full harmony with the principles of faith that have just been presented?
 Have you been baptized by immersion?
 Are you in good fellowship and enjoying one another's confidence?

 If these questions are answered in the affirmative, the three are declared to constitute the nucleus of the new church.
-Then one after another the names on the list are called, and the person, rising to his feet, is asked the foregoing questions, and a vote is taken among the nucleus to receive him into church fellowship.
+Then one after another the names on that list are called, and the person, rising to his feet, is asked the foregoing questions, and a vote is taken among the nucleus to receive him into church fellowship.
 Each person thus received becomes a member of the church and is qualified to vote on the next name.
 Care should be taken to see that full fellowship and brotherly love exist among those received into membership.
 Should any difficulty arise in any case over a question either of doctrine or of fellowship, action in such cases should be deferred, unless the matter can be adjusted at the time kindly and tactfully.

-When all have been received the church is a complete entity and ready for the election of officers.
+When all have been received the church is a

+complete entity and ready for the election of officers.
 A nominating committee should be chosen, with the officiating minister as chairman.
 This committee shall bring in nominations to fill the various church offices.
 When these have been elected, the elders should be ordained.
 After a brief outline of an elder's duties and the mutual responsibilities of members, the elders should be called to the platform and invited to kneel while the officiating ministers pray and lay hands upon them to signify that the church sets them apart for this service.
 A similar but shorter dedication should take place for the ordination of the deacons.
 When this has been done the church is fully organized and ready for service.